A Jaunt Through the Japan Pavilion at Epcot (Complete Guide)

 However, it’s hard to beat dining outside if you can find a spot.

+For several reasons, this is one of my favorite places to grab a meal in the World Showcase.
+First, they have a variety of kid-friendly meal options.
 If you have read our previous reviews, you already know I enjoy ordering kids’ meals at counter service locations.
-Often, if I’m spending the day at Epcot, I might like to try several things.
+Often, if I’m spending the day at Epcot, I might try several things.
 So when it’s time for lunch, a kids’ meal leaves room to try a treat elsewhere later.

-Lastly, throughout the various festivals, Japan has a food booth.
-Perhaps, the most popular one is the Japan Marketplace during Epcot’s Food and Wine Festival.
+The Japan Pavilion also has food booths throughout Epcot’s various festivals.
+Perhaps the most popular is the Japan Marketplace during Epcot’s Food and Wine Festival.

 Teppan Edo

-Teppan Edo is a table service restaurant on the second floor over the large department store.
-This is a Hibachi-style dining experience where you sit with other diners, and a chef prepares the meal in front of you.
+Teppan Edo is a table-service restaurant on the second floor of the Mitsukoshi Department Store building.
+It offers a Hibachi-style dining experience, where you sit with other diners while a live chef prepares your meal.

 Takumi Tei